ellysh/video-game-bots/GLOSSARY.md

 ## Structure

-A struct in the C programming language (and many derivatives) is a complex data type declaration that defines a physically grouped list of variables to be placed under one name in a block of memory, allowing the different variables to be accessed via a single pointer, or the struct declared name which returns the same address.
+A structure in the C programming language (and many derivatives) is a complex data type declaration that defines a physically grouped list of variables to be placed under one name in a block of memory, allowing the different variables to be accessed via a single pointer, or the structure declared name which returns the same address. <a href="https://en.wikipedia.org/wiki/Struct_%28C_programming_language%29">Read more</a>

 ## System Libraries